SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 For each subsequent exercise, we will create a new class in the way described above.

-### Task: An element equal to the sum of the others
+### problem: An element equal to the sum of the others

 Write a program that inputs **n integers** and checks if there is a number among them that is equal to the sum of all others.
 If there is such an element, print **"Yes" + its value**.
 Otherwise, print **"No" + the difference between the largest element and the sum of the rest**, as an absolute value.